Home

 Research Directions

-2. Oxygen Evolution Reaction for Water Electrolysis
+1. Oxygen Evolution Reaction for Water Electrolysis (Primary)

 1. Engineering Co-ion vacancy in dynamically reconstructed Co-based catalysts for practical anion-exchange membrane electrolysis.
 Nat.
 Commun.
-2026, DOI:10.1038/s41467-026-69547-1.
+2026, DOI: 10.1038/s41467-026-69547-1.

 2. Localizing the long-range disorder of reconstructed cobalt oxyhydroxides for anion exchange membrane water electrolysis.
 Angew.
 Chem.
 Int.
 Ed.
 2025, 64, e202513592.